-The law declares the priority of health care policy has priority over the financial, tax and corporate interests of economic entities whose activity is connected with the tobacco industry.
-However, this standard remains largely declarative and is not effectively implemented.
+The law declares the priority of health care policy over the financial, tax and corporate interests of economic entities whose activity is connected with the tobacco industry.
+However, this standard remains largely declarative and not effectively implemented.

 - Ban all forms of tobacco industry-related CSR activities as recommended in the WHO FCTC.

-- Remove any benefit given to the tobacco industry, such as duty free cigarettes for international travelers.
+- Remove any benefit given to the tobacco industry, such as duty-free cigarettes for international travelers.

 - Require the tobacco industry to report on its expenditure on marketing and lobbying.